ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 The number of bins for panels (a)-(e) was 7728.

-Panel (f) shows the dependence of the workflow runtime on the number of bins, from 7728 to 247284.

 The table containing the data (for just 7728 bins) is `SNSPowderReduction_bench.txt`:

 ```